microsoft/vscode-codicons/README.md

 ### Add Icons

-Simply export your icons (svg) to the `src > icons` folder and run the the build command.
+Export your icons (svg) to the `src/icons` folder and add an entry into `src/template/mapping.json` with the new unicode key and run the the build command.
 The build command will also remove any subfolders in the `icons` folder to keep the folder structure consistent.

-## How to use
+## Using in VS Code

 When needing to reference an icon in the [Visual Studio Code source code](https://github.com/microsoft/vscode), simply create a dom element/container that contains `codicon` and the [icon name](https://microsoft.github.io/vscode-codicons/dist/codicon.html) like: